When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Popularity and interest in e-scooters is continuing to increase and with an increase in demand comes greater choice.
+Popularity and interest in e-scooters are continuing to increase and with an increase in demand comes greater choice.
 A couple of years ago there wasn’t much to choose from for under £300, but more recently we’re starting to see some great electric scooters in this price range.
 One such e-scooter is the new Niubility N1 – here we have a full-sized adult commuting electric scooter with a decent battery range for well under £300.
 But is it any good?
 Read my full review below for more information.

-Gearbest.com have kindly sent me the Niubility N1 electric scooter to test and review and my first impressions are favourable.
+Gearbest.com has kindly sent me the Niubility N1 electric scooter to test and review and my first impressions are favourable.
 Considering the price, it comes across as a very robust and well-made machine that offers exceptional value for money at just over £200.

-The first thing I noticed when I removed it from the box was its size – this is definitely aimed at the adult rider.
+The first thing I noticed when I removed it from the box was its size – this is aimed at the adult rider.
 It’s of a solid construction and doesn’t feel flimsy at all – I’m just over 6ft and the height of the handlebar and space on the deck are perfect for the taller rider.

 What this gives the rider is a very relaxed, upright riding position, making the Niubility N1 the perfect electric scooter for commuting on or just zipping around town.